antoinesylvia/Autoplex-Cluster/README.md

-Nothing to see here yet as of January 2022, will hold the current state (application layer) for my Kubernetes K3s cluster (replicated from my self-hosted) Gitlab.
+Nothing to see here yet as of Febuary 2022, will hold the current state (application layer) for my Kubernetes K3s cluster (replicated from my self-hosted) Gitlab.
 This GitOps repo will also cover Kubernetes support tools and other self-hosted applications I'm running (includes guides).
 I'll be using Github pages for an associated blog tied to this project: https://antoinesylvia.github.io/Think-Pi-Nano-Cluster/

 Below is a list (v0.1) of support tools for my Think Pi Nano+ Cluster, will consolidate some more as I go.
 These tools were discovered in:
 - https://dockerlabs.collabnix.com/kubernetes/kubetools